 When can babies eat broccoli?

-Broccoli, when cooked to a soft consistency, can be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
-Super nutritious and a fun texture for babies to explore, broccoli is a terrific first food.
+Broccoli, when cooked until soft, may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Is broccoli healthy for babies?